Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

-A registered person issues a credit note under Section 34(1) of the CGST Act when supplies are returned /found deficient / decrease in taxable value or GST charged in the invoice.
+A registered person issues a credit note under Section 34(1) when supplies are returned /found deficient / decrease in taxable value or GST charged in the invoice.
 The credit note is issued based on an original invoice already issued.
-So, when the registered person issues the Credit Note eventually the supplier’s tax liability will also reduce.
+So, when the registered person issues the Credit note, it will reduce supplier’s tax liability.

 When to use a Credit note?

-The supplier who has supplied goods/services/both, issue a credit note in GST when:
+The supplier who has supplied goods/services/both issues a credit note when:

-- Supplies are returned or found to be deficient by the recipient – When goods/services supplied are returned/found to be deficient by the recipient, the supplier will issue a Credit Note.
+- Supplies are returned/found to be deficient by the recipient – When goods/services supplied are returned/found to be deficient by the recipient, the supplier will issue a Credit note.
 It reduces the value of the original supply.

 - A decrease in taxable value – When a supplier wants to decrease the taxable value of a supply, he/she issues a credit note to the recipient.

-- A decrease in GST charged in invoice – When a supplier needs to decrease the rate/value of GST charged in an invoice, he/she issues a credit note to the recipient.
+- A decrease in GST charged (in the invoice) – When a supplier needs to decrease the rate/value of GST charged in an invoice, he/she issues a credit note to the recipient.

 What is a Debit note?

-A supplier issues a debit note under Section 34(3)of the CGST Act when there is a need of an increase in taxable value /an increase in GST charged in the invoice.
-There is no specified format for this, it can be issued as a letter or a formal document. when the supplier issues the Debit Note, the tax liability of the supplier will also increase.
+A supplier issues a debit note under Section 34(3) when there is a need of an increase in taxable value /an increase in GST charged in the invoice.
+There is no specified format for this, it can be issued as a letter or a formal document. when the supplier issues the Debit note, his tax liability will also increase.